Research School Details

 Collaborations

-The RS embodies collaboration.
-The majority of South African tertiary institutions have sent doctoral students, as well as many students from institutions in the Southern African region.
+The Research School embodies collaboration.
+The majority of South African tertiary institutions have, over the years, sent doctoral students, as well as many students from institutions in the Southern African region to the Annual Research School.
 Senior researchers from all over the world have been invited as facilitators for the Research School, helping to expand networks for academics and students in the SAARMSTE region.
+In keeping with SAARMSTE’s Research School goals, a Memorandum, of Understanding (MOU), between SAARMSTE and NARST, came into effect in January 2023.
+NARST is a global organization for improving science teaching and learning through research.

 Challenges